 - And finally, remember you are not just aiming at a “one-off” interview.
 Always keep in the back of your mind that you may want to be invited back at another time.

-You may find the following pages of help when you decide what you want to say and how you say it in your interview:
+You may find the following pages of help before your interview as you decide what you want to say and how you say it: